wbrozonowicz/wbrozonowicz.github.io/_posts/2022-10-01-typescript-generic-types-and-utility.md

 }
 }

-// now use our class - the same class will use two different types: const frontendDevs = new DevelopersTeam<FrontendDeveloper>();
+// now use our class - the same class will use two different types (and only these two): const frontendDevs = new DevelopersTeam<FrontendDeveloper>();
 frontendDevs.addDeveloper({
   firstName: 'John',